shawngmc/game-extraction-toolbox/README.md

 ### Completely Unplayable
 **Collection**                             | **Status**     | **Notes**
 --------------------------------------------|-------------|---------------------------------------------------------------------
+ **Arcade Collection Anniversary Classics**     | 5%     | Stubbed out some, but no playable yet due to extraction issues.
  **Mortal Kombat Arcade Kollection**            | 1%     | Audio ROMs are stripped from this title